The Silent African Killer

 Worldwide attention has been captured by the ongoing and lethal trade of rhino horn and ivory but Africa?s lions are in equal danger.
 An estimate of 15 000 - 25 000 lions roam the African plains of which only 645 distributed in west and central Africa.

 As an indirect result of the pesticide use to poach wildlife, an estimate of 500 vultures died after they ate the pesticide laced carcass of an elephant that had been killed by poachers in Namibia last year.

 Highlighted recently and in many previous reports, the negligent or intentional poisoning of wildlife with agricultural pesticides continues unchecked.
-These reported cases are only the tip of the iceberg and indicate that immense damage is occurring through uncontrolled ?seepage? of chemicals into our natural systems.
+These reported cases are only the tip of the iceberg and indicate that immense damage is occurring through uncontrolled ?seepage? of chemicals into natural systems.

 In various ways, vegetation is increasingly destroyed and soil-cover removed.
-Increased run-off is silting dams and destroying our rivers.
+Increased run-off is silting dams and destroying rivers.
 Many fish species have vanished due to diminished water flow.
 Despite the increased spread of electrical power, wood burning continues unabated.
 Many destructive veld fires add to the smoke trapped under the inversion level in our winter skies.
-The continued supply of items in ‘no-deposit’, and excessive, packaging encourages the ?throw-away? culture that smothers our natural, tourist areas in commercial litter.
+The continued supply of items in ?no-deposit?, and excessive, packaging encourages the ?throw-away? culture that smothers our natural, tourist areas in commercial litter.

 National laws that ban the use of poisons to kill wildlife have been implemented in 83% of African Countries but they are rarely enforced.
 Most are signatories to international treaties which prohibits the the use of drug use, poisons, poisoned weapons, or poisoned weapons during any act of hunting, capturing or fishing.